 IFRS 13 specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques are observable or unobservable.
-Observable input reflect market data obtained from independent sources; unobservable inputs reflect the
+Observable input reflects market data obtained from independent sources; unobservable inputs reflect the bank's market assumptions.
+These three types of inputs have created the following fair value hierarchy: